ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/staff-and-help.md

 ---
 layout: with-sidebar
-title: "UCSD CSE8A – Basic Data Structures and Object-Oriented Design"
+title: "UCSD CSE8A – Introduction to Programming I"
 ---
 # UCSD CSE 8A Spring 2024
 ## Asking Questions and Getting Help